Online Safety Amendment (Social Media Minimum Age) Act 2024: Background

+In early September 2024, South Australia proposed legislation similar to the federal law now in place.
+The state-based version was intended to ban users under the age of 14, unlike the federal law, which bans those under 16.
+The state-based law also proposed to require parental consent for 14 and 15‑year‑olds.
+Later in September, prime minister Anthony Albanese announced that his government intended to introduce legislation to set a minimum age requirement for social media.

-The plan is supported by the governments of every state and territory.
-Prime minister Anthony Albanese has described social media as a "scourge", and said "I want people to spend more time on the footy field or the netball court than they’re spending on their phones", that family members are "worried sick about the safety of our kids online", and that social media "is having a negative impact on young people’s mental health and on anxiety".
-The opposition Coalition, led by Peter Dutton, has promised to implement a ban within 100 days of being elected, calling it one of his highest priorities.
+In November 2024, the federal government indicated their intention to engage the Age Check Certification Scheme following a tender process for an age assurance technology trial.
+The Albanese government's proposed ban was supported by the governments of every state and territory.
+Albanese described social media as a "scourge", and said "I want people to spend more time on the footy field or the netball court than they're spending on their phones", that family members are "worried sick about the safety of our kids online", and that social media "is having a negative impact on young people's mental health and on anxiety".
+Albanese's statements followed an earlier pledge by Liberal opposition leader Peter Dutton who was pushed by the early advocacy of shadow communications minister David Coleman to implement a ban on social media for under 16s within 100 days of being elected.

 The opposition organised an open letter signed by 140 experts who specialise in child welfare and technology.
-The opposition is concerned about the invasion of privacy that will occur with the introduction of identification-based age checks.
+The opposition was concerned about the invasion of privacy that will occur with the introduction of identification-based age checks.
 An advocacy group for digital companies in Australia called the plans a "20th Century response to 21st Century challenges".
-A director of a mental health service voiced concerns, stating that "73% of young people across Australia accessing mental health support did so through social media".
+A director of a mental health service voiced concerns, stating that "73% of young people across Australia who accessed mental health support did so through social media".

+The government specified in the legislation that an identity document cannot be the only of verifying an account holder's age.